 Leave an Inquiry to learn SCCM Certification Course in Bangalore

 SCCM 2016 also provides mobile device management capabilities in addition to the capabilities that we have discussed above.
 These can be leveraged when SCCM is used in conjunction with Intune.
 There are two features that are pretty highlighted with SCCM 2016 release - namely Enhanced Data Protection and Application Management.

-Application Management policies helps administrators modify the default behavior of the applications to provide better security for the Organizations.
+Application Management policies help administrators modify the default behavior of the applications to provide better security for the Organizations.
 Android support can be used when used with Android 4+ devices and iOS 7+ for Apple iPhones.
-Enhanced Data Protection is all about the prevention of data getting stolen from Organization’s premises.
-This allows removal of passcode or sets a temporary passcode.
-Either ways, this can be performed by choosing the device from the Configuration Manager console and then selecting Remote Device Actions, and then select Reset Passcode.
+Enhanced Data Protection is all about the prevention of data getting stolen from an Organization’s premises.

-There are many improvements that have been brought into the features like reporting, deployments and client activity.
-There is a newer feature introduced called the Preferred Management Points (PMP) which allows clients in a location be specified to a specific server.
+There are many improvements that have been brought into the features like reporting, deployments, and client activity.
+There is a newer feature introduced called the Preferred Management Points (PMP) which allows clients in a location to be specified to a specific server.
 When the SCCM client gets deployed, the client status will be shown in Monitoring -> Client Status -> Production Client deployment.
-Features in reporting includes drilling down into further details in client upgrades and also to individual devices.
+Features in reporting include drilling down into further details in client upgrades and also to individual devices.

 Apart from the ones mentioned above, the other feature that has been introduced in SCCM 2016 release is the Automatic Deployment Rules (ADR).
 This defines the way the updates are distributed to the client automatically.
 A single ADR with SCCM 2016 is enough to deploy multiple collections which would have been multiple rules for the same update prior to SCCM 2016.